ghc-proposals/ghc-proposals/proposals/0000-partial-field-behavior.md

 I propose we introduce a few new language extensions that allow us to customize the behavior of partial field selectors.
 The following are *options*, and are not intended to be a complete set that must remain unbroken.

-### `NoSumRecords`

-Following in the footsteps of OCaml and PureScript, we could simply ban record syntax in sum types with this extension.

-This seems relatively low value, but also relatively easy to implement.

 ### `NoPartialFieldSelectors` + `PartialFieldSelectors`

 `PartialFieldSelectors` is the current behavior of GHC.